JayCanuck/enyo-webpack-plugin/README.md

 [EnyoJS](https://github.com/enyojs/enyo) is a cross-platform, established, and heavily battled-tested javascript framework that among other things, has powered LG TVs for several years now.
 It is designed in a CommonJS-like style with a number of customizations, and is packaged with a custom [enyo-dev](https://github.com/enyojs/enyo-dev) tool.

-The plugin allows Webpack to handle those CommonJS customizations and use features/components from the Enyo framework.
+The plugin lets Webpack handle those CommonJS customizations and use the features/components from the Enyo framework.
 This allows you to combine the mature robust Enyo libraries with all the configurability and addons that Webpack has to offer.

 ## Requirements